2023 Best Value Culinary Arts Associate Degree Schools in Florida

 Best Florida Schools for Affordable Quality for an Associate in Culinary Arts

-Our 2023 rankings named Miami Dade College the best value school in Florida for culinary arts students working on their associate degree.
-Located in the large city of Miami, MDC is a public school with a very large student population.
+Our analysis found Miami Dade College to be the best value school for culinary arts students who want to pursue a associate degree in Florida.
+Located in the large city of Miami, MDC is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at MDC are $2,838 a year.
+MDC undergraduate students pay an average of $2,838 in in-state tuition and fees each year.
 On average, culinary arts graduates from MDC take out $15,167 in student loans while working on their Associate Degree.

-MDC also made our Best Culinary Arts Associate Degree Trade Schools in Florida list, coming in at #5.
+MDC did well in our overall quality rankings, too.
+It placed #5 on our Best Culinary Arts Associate Degree Trade Schools in Florida list.

 A rank of #2 on this year’s list means Valencia College is a great value for culinary arts students working on their associate degree.
-Located in the city of Orlando, Valencia College is a public college with a very large student population.
+Located in the city of Orlando, Valencia College is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Valencia College are $2,474 a year.
 While working on their Associate Degree, culinary arts majors at Valencia College accumulate an average of around $16,761 in student debt.

-Valencia College also took the #4 spot in our Best Culinary Arts Associate Degree Trade Schools in Florida rankings.
+Valencia College not only placed well in our value ranking, but it is also #4 on our Best Culinary Arts Associate Degree Trade Schools in Florida list.

-The average tuition and fees for an in-state undergraduate at Indian River State College are $2,764 a year.
+In-state tuition fees for undergraduate students at Indian River State College are $2,764 per year.

 Read full report on Culinary Arts at Indian River State College

-Eastern Florida State College ranked #6 on this year’s Best Value Culinary Arts Associate Degree Schools in Florida list.
-Located in the small city of Melbourne, EFSC is a public college with a large student population.
+Eastern Florida State College landed the #6 spot in the 2023 rankings for the best value associate degree culinary arts programs.
+Located in the small city of Melbourne, EFSC is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at International Fine Arts College are $20,794 a year.
+In-state tuition fees for undergraduate students at International Fine Arts College are $20,794 per year.
 The average amount in student loans that culinary arts majors at International Fine Arts College take out while working on their Associate Degree is $19,726.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $213.

 Full Culinary Arts at AI Miami International University of Art and Design Report

-Keiser University - Ft Lauderdale came in at #8 in this year’s edition of the Best Value Culinary Arts Associate Degree Schools in Florida ranking.
-Keiser University - Ft Lauderdale is a large private not-for-profit school located in the medium-sized city of Fort Lauderdale.
+Keiser University - Ft Lauderdale did quite well in this year’s ranking of the best places for culinary arts students to get a associate degree.
+It came in at #8 on the list.
+Keiser University - Ft Lauderdale is a large private not-for-profit school located in the midsize city of Fort Lauderdale.

-The average tuition and fees for an in-state undergraduate at Keiser University - Ft Lauderdale are $23,248 a year.
+Keiser University - Ft Lauderdale undergraduate students pay an average of $23,248 in in-state tuition and fees each year.
 On average, culinary arts graduates from Keiser University - Ft Lauderdale take out $20,082 in student loans while working on their Associate Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $271.

 Best Value Culinary Arts Colleges in the Southeast Region